interactive learning

 Check with your teacher about specific investigations.

 Nova Labs requires you to log in using your Google email or PBS account.
-It hosts virtual labs focused on sciences that include
+It hosts virtual labs focused on the sciences that include

 • RNA Virtual Lab: In this lab, you'll play the role of a molecular engineer by solving RNA folding puzzles.